TryKickoff/trykickoff.github.io/learn/html.md

 <a name="socialmeta"></a>

 ## Social meta tags
-We recommend that each site created with Kickoff also include as many social meta tags so that whenever users share your content, they are presented with useful share/social content.
+We recommend that each site created with Kickoff also include social meta tags so that whenever users share your content, they are presented with useful share/social content.
 See the snippet below for the recommended items:

 The wildcard items like `{page title}` are supposed to be changed by you.